jonesrussell/docker-media-stack/README.md

 # Docker Media Stack

-A docker-compose setup to easily install everything that's required to start downloading your favourite series and movies.
+A docker-compose setup to easily install everything that's required to start downloading your favourite tv and movies.

 ## Components
 Program | Project | Local URL